Putting LGBT Issues on the UN Agenda

 Lesbian, gay, bisexual and trans (LGBT) persons face serious human rights violations all over the world, including being marginalised, criminalised and even killed.
 Yet their situation is often ignored by governments at the national level.
 So human rights defenders turned to the UN.

 There were many barriers:

-- Using any terms related to sexual orientation and gender identity (SOGI) was completely taboo for States within the UN.
+- Using any terms related to sexual orientation and gender identity (SOGI) within the UN was completely taboo for States.

-- Very few diplomats or even UN experts knew what these concepts meant or were aware of the human rights violations that LGBTI persons faced around the world
+- Very few diplomats or even UN experts knew what these concepts meant or were aware of the human rights violations that LGBT persons faced around the world.

-- Some States saw these issues as creations of the West – abhorrent to their cultural traditions and value
+- Some States saw these issues as creations of the West – abhorrent to their cultural traditions and values.

 - Few LGBT human rights defenders had the necessary knowledge or resources to be able to engage with the UN to draw attention to their issues.